jar-evans/Krylov_subspace_methods/README.md

-# power_method
+# eigenpair_lib
-Implementation of the power method in C, parallelised with OpenMP
+Implementation of the power method, Arnoldi method and Rayleigh-Ritz methods in C, parallelised with OpenMP